p4tin/imperius/docs/index.md

 I apologize but I have no easy installation for windows users.
 Simply download the executable `*.tar.gz` for windows, unpack it and place the imperius.exe in your path somewhere and you are all set.

 ### Docker

-As of now there is no docker imperius but if someone wanted tackle the Dockerfile and the goreleaser changes needed it would be greatly appreciated.
+Currently there is no docker support but we plan on creating a docker file that can run all the test files in a specified directory, all includes would have to be placed in a sub-directory.
+More to come...  (if someone wanted tackle the Dockerfile and the goreleaser changes needed it would be greatly appreciated.)

 ## Usage